uni-algo/uni-algo/doc/DRAFT.md

 word properties (iterator of word view provides these functions):

-is_word             - excludes punctuation, spaces and emojis (word_only view uses this property) is_word_letter      - includes only words that contain letters (excludes kana, ideographic and numbers) is_word_number      - includes only numbers is_word_kana        - includes only kana (hiragana and katakana) is_word_ideographic - includes only ideographic (hanzi, kanji, hanja etc.) is_emoji            - includes only emojis
+is_word             - excludes punctuation, new lines, spaces, and emojis (word_only view uses this property) is_word_letter      - includes only words that contain letters (excludes kana, ideographic and numbers) is_word_number      - includes only numbers is_word_kana        - includes only kana (hiragana and katakana) is_word_ideographic - includes only ideographic (hanzi, kanji, hanja etc.) is_emoji            - includes only emojis is_punctuation      - includes only punctuation is_segspace         - includes only spaces is_newline          - includes only new lines
 ```
 Uses UAX #29: Unicode Text Segmentation -> Word Boundary Rules<br>
 `word_only` is a special case of UAX #29 that takes only words and skips all punctuation.